MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 Enable **Retired** features only if you need an old behavior.
 When appropriate, disable these features in your existing apps.

 **Retired** features are generally available and fully supported.
-But sometimes a feature or behavior has been superseded by a new, better way and it is time for the old behavior to exit.
+But sometimes a feature or behavior has been superseded by a new, better way and it's time for the old behavior to exit.
 Unpopular features are also pruned too as all features require some overhead to keep up with product changes around them.

 When a feature moves from **New** to **Retired**, the meaning of its switch is often inverted.
 For example, where "Delayed load" was on by default as a **New** feature, the **Retired** version becomes "Disable delayed load" and is off by default.

-**Retired** features are generally not enabled when creating a new app. they're provided for existing apps that still depend on the old behavior.
+**Retired** features are generally not enabled when creating a new app.
+They're provided for existing apps that still depend on the old behavior.

 **Retired** features will eventually be removed from the product after enough time and notice has been provided to makers.